 An accident leading to amputation is often a painful and life-altering event.
-These accidents occurring due to third-party negligence could provide grounds for amputation compensation claims.
-This review of such claims will first give a guide of compensation figures for injuries that bring about the loss of one or more limbs.
+These accidents occurring due to third-party negligence could provide grounds for an amputation compensation claim.
+This guide to amputation claims will first look at the potential amount you could receive from a compensation claim.

-After listing forms of evidence that would help an amputation injury claim, you can learn about the No Win No Fee terms under which an expert solicitor from our panel could offer their services when supporting your case if you have valid grounds.
+After listing forms of evidence that would help in an amputation compensation claim, you can learn about the No Win No Fee terms under which an expert solicitor from our panel could offer their services when supporting your case if you have valid grounds.

 - Call 0161 696 9685.